How To Create A To Do List In WordPress

 Show a User Only the To-Do Items Assigned to Them

-If enabled, you can display items only to users who have been specifically assigned those items.
-Leave this option disabled (‘No’) to display to-do items to all users.
+If this option is enabled (‘Yes’), you can display tasks only to users who have been assigned those items.
+Leave this option disabled to display items to all users.

 User Roles to Show

-Check the boxes in this area Subscriber) to display the type of users that can be assigned to-do items.
-Leave the check box unticked for any roles that you do not want to assign to-do items.
+Check the boxes in this area Editor to display the type of users that can be assigned todo items.
+Leave the checkbox unticked for any roles that you don’t want to assign to-do items.

 Email Assigned To-Do Items to User

-When this option is enabled, WordPress automatically sends users an email with their assigned to-do items …
+When this option is enabled, WordPress will automatically send an email to users with their assigned to-do items …

 Note: If this option is disabled, you can skip other settings in this section.